jeremyneveu/m2-npac-grac/chapters/en/06_supernovae.md

 ### Parallax measurement

 When a foreground star is observed from two opposite positions, A and B, on Earth's orbit around the Sun, it appears to move relative to the background star field toward positions A' and B'.
 This apparent shift is called parallax.
 The distance between Earth and the Sun is defined as an astronomical unit (AU), i.e., the average between the two semi-axes of Earth's elliptical orbit.
 With this distance, and by measuring the apparent displacement of the star's position, we can calculate by trigonometry the distance between the observer and the star.
 This phenomenon is known as parallax.
-Parallax measurements made by Gaia reach a precision of 0.04 arcsec <doi:10.1051/0004-6361/201832964>.
+Parallax measurements made by Gaia reach a precision of 0.04 mas <doi:10.1051/0004-6361/201832964>.
 This method constitutes the first rung of the cosmic distance ladder.

 ###  Cepheids